US History: President Ronald Reagan (1981 - 1988)

 In The Oval Office Study

-One of the Top 100 Leaders and Revolutionaries in the 20th Century
+A Top 100 Leader and Revolutionary in the 20th Century

 As decreed by TIME Magazine, most of the leaders in the following list of twenty most politically influential people were active during the years that Ronald Reagan was Governor of California and President of the United States; or, their prior influence carried into the political world of the President.